-From bohemian vintage to Tarot, Juju explores the metaphysical
+From boho and vintage apparel to tarot, Juju explores the metaphysical

-When she was 12 years old, Leslie McAllister fell in love with a 1930s crêpe de chine gown at an estate sale in Erie, Pennsylvania.
-In March 2016, she opened Juju — one-half vintage and bohemian clothing outfitter; one-half “modern, metaphysical store” — in Pittsburgh.
-The first item listed for sale?
+When she was 12 years old, Leslie McAllister fell in love with a 1930s crepe de Chine gown at an estate sale in Erie, Pennsylvania.
+In March 2016, she opened Juju — half bohemian-vintage outfitter, half “modern metaphysical store” — in Pittsburgh.
+Her first piece of inventory?
 The very dress that launched her unrelenting passion for vintage everything.

-In a sense, she attributes her initial curiosity in fashion to her grandmother: “I started watching runway stuff when I was 10 or 11 years old, because my grandmother would plant me in front of the TV while she was getting her makeup done.
-There was this show every Saturday morning on CNN called ‘Style with Elsa Klensch.’
+In a sense, she attributes her introduction to fashion — runway fashion, specifically — to her grandmother: “She would plant me in front of the TV while she was getting her makeup done.
+There was this [runway] show every Saturday morning on CNN called ‘Style with Elsa Klensch.’
 That’s where it really started.”

-Inspired by the similarities between modern runway looks and the outfits her grandmother had been wearing for decades, McAllister learned quickly that fashion transcends centuries.
+Fascinated by the similarities between designer apparel and the outfits her grandmother had donned for decades, McAllister learned quickly of fashion’s ability to transcend time.
+As an adult, she’d move to Pittsburgh, then to San Francisco, and finally back to Northern Pennsylvania before pursuing a clothing store of her own.
 “I always knew that I would have a business called Juju,” she says, flashing a photo of her 12-year-old cat by the same name.

-Subsequently, Juju is a fascinating potpourri of otherworldly goods — and even services, if you’re open to them.
-That “Tarot” sign at the front of the store?
-It’s not a prop.
-Around the time she started to explore fashion, McAllister picked up her first deck of Tarot cards…and hasn’t put them down since.
-Today, the self-proclaimed “spiritual advisor” offers personal readings for those seeking guidance surrounding a specific query.
+As a result, Juju is a fascinating potpourri of otherworldly goods — and services, if you’re open to them.
+The short story: Years ago, McAllister inherited a deck of tarot cards from her late grandmother, an astrologist.
+She hasn’t put them down since.
+Today, the self-proclaimed “spiritual adviser” offers personal readings for those seeking spiritual guidance on a certain query.
 If you’re expecting something of a crystal ball, however, you’re in the wrong place.

-Performed in-store, Tarot readings have been in high demand since Juju’s debut.
-McAllister attributes their popularity to humans’ eternal quest for affirmation.
-We tend to think she has a gift, and one that expands beyond intuition.
-Why wouldn’t you accept guidance from a passionate entrepreneur who’s leveraged her multifaceted talents to run a business?
+Practiced in a secluded space inside Juju, tarot card readings have been in high demand since the store’s debut.
+McAllister attributes their popularity to “humans’ eternal quest for affirmation.”
+I believe she has a gift; maybe even one that exceeds intuition.
+Spirituality aside, couldn’t we all benefit from the guidance of a passionate entrepreneur who’s leveraged multifaceted talents to run a business?